elunna/hackem/hackem_changelog.md

 - [x] holy wafer
 - [x] pineapple
     - Gains bonuses when used as a thrown weapon.
-    - can upgrade to random bomb types, via dipping in ! of Gain Lvl
+    - can upgrade to random bomb types via dipping in potion of gain level.
 - [x] fruitcake
+  - Provides a LOT of nutrition (1000))
+  - 18 extra damage when thrown.
+  - Eating a cursed fruit does 1d6 dmg
 - [x] apple pie
 - [x] pumpkin pie
 - [x] slice of cake
 - [x] pinch of catnip
-    - Can tame any f except displacer beast?
+    - Can tame any f

 ### Amulets: